replicatedhq/replicated-docs/docs/intro-replicated.md

 When you use the compatibility matrix in conjunction with instance insights, you can use insights information to programmatically provision and configure accurate customer-representative environments, and set up a series of tests for each release.
 If a test passes, you can create a script that automatically promotes the release to your stable or latest release channels, and automatically notify customers that is available for upgrade.

 Using the compatibility matrix can help reduce the costs and effort to test, increase install success rates, reduce support incidents in the field, and reduce risk in diverse environments.
-The compatibility matrix helps you test more comprehensively, automate common tests to reduce effort, and catch issues before customers find them.
+The compatibility matrix helps you test more comprehensively, automate common tests to reduce effort, and catch issues before customers find them. -->

 ### Preflight Checks and Support Bundles

 Use preflight checks to improve installation success and use support bundles to help troubleshoot the cluster and application.

 Preflight checks let you define requirements and dependencies for the cluster where your application is installed.
-Preflight checks provide clear, immediate feedback to your customer about any missing requirements or incompatibilities in the cluster before they install and upgrade your application.
+Preflight checks verify a customer environment before they install or upgrade your application, and preflight checks provide clear, immediate feedback to your customer about any missing requirements or incompatibilities.
+This increases the success rate of the installation and helps to prevent support issues.

 Support bundles collect and analyze cluster information, such as node status and available memory.
 You can also collect and analyze data about your application deployment.
 For example, you can customize your support bundle specifications with application log analyzers and provide customers with error messages that contain remediation steps that you define.
 This can help reduce the support burden.